HemanthDas/Universal-Stack/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or feature requests.
+Open an issue or submit a pull request for new features or improvements.